 Key Takeaways

-• Delta Lake's transaction log is simpler and deeply optimized for Spark - teams running Databricks get the best performance and tightest integration.
+- Delta Lake's transaction log is simpler and deeply optimized for Spark - teams running Databricks get the best performance and tightest integration.
+Delta Lake also offers unique strengths like native Change Data Feed, multi-table transactions, and liquid clustering.

-• For multi-engine, vendor-neutral architectures, Iceberg is the clear choice.
+- For multi-engine, vendor-neutral architectures, Iceberg has the edge.
 For Databricks-centric stacks, Delta Lake remains the practical default.

-• Migration paths exist - UniForm for read interoperability, Apache XTable for metadata translation - but switching formats mid-stream has real operational cost.
-Pick deliberately.
+- The two formats are converging in features and interoperability.
+Migration paths exist - UniForm for read interoperability, Apache XTable for metadata translation - but switching formats mid-stream has real operational cost.
+The good news is that this choice is becoming less permanent as the ecosystem matures.